TideIllustrated - Tide stifle State 72-49 to advance to the semifinals in Nashville

 Alabama finished the regular season with three close wins over South Carolina on the road in overtime, a three-point win over Arkansas and an overtime win over Auburn before losing at Texas A&M in the regular season finale.
 The team had six days to rest and reset after the loss to A&M before facing State on Friday.

-The Tide moved the ball well and had 20 assists on 27 made field goals and that was a season-high and SEC Tournament record for Alabama.
+The Tide moved the ball well and had 20 assists on 27 made field goals and that was a season-high assist-to-turnover ratio and SEC Tournament record for Alabama.

 Four Alabama players reached double-digits scoring including 11 points off the bench for Noah Gurley.